-All meals on board are prepared by accomplished chefs and consist of local food prepared for North American tastes.
-There is a full buffet breakfast, and in Europe a buffet lunch including choice of soups and main courses with starter, salad or sandwich, and, of course, dessert.
+All meals on board are prepared by accomplished chefs who prepare regional specialties as well as familiar favorites with only the freshest, local ingredients.
+Our Suite Ships® feature daily buffet-style breakfast and lunch with your choice of soups, main courses with starter, salad, or sandwich, and, of course, dessert.
 Complimentary room service is also available with Continental breakfast, lunch, and dinner.
 On the Mekong and Ganges, a mix of Western and local dishes is offered; in the Galápagos, you'll be able to taste some Ecuadorian specialties; and in the Amazon, you will be able to sample Peruvian specialties along with Western dishes.
 Learn more about Avalon's dining options.

 A professional, experienced, English-speaking Cruise Director accompanies every departure.
 Naturalists are on board in the Amazon and Galápagos.
 Special Interest cruises typically include an expert specific to the cruise theme—from Wine Masters to History Experts.